 The Book Sale will be Sept.
 20, 21 and 22 at the McLean Community Center on Ingleside Avenue in McLean.
 Proceeds go toward scholarships and professional development for women and girls.
 In addition to the well sorted hardbacks and paperbacks in the main sales rooms, there will be special children’s and “treasures” rooms at the sale for the most valuable items collected.

-At last year’s sale there were an estimated 46,000 books on display, sorted into 32 categories and AAUW members gave more than 1,700 volunteer hours to generate over $36,000 in revenue.
-AAUW hopes that this year’s 44th annual sale will do even better with the support of the metropolitan community.
+At last year’s September Sale there were an estimated 46 thousand books on display sorted into 32 categories and AAUW members gave more than 1700 volunteer hours to generate over 36,000 dollars in revenue.
+AAUW hopes that this year’s 44th Annual Sale will do even better with the support of the metropolitan community.